google/loaner/README.md

 cd loaner
 ```

 * To discuss this project send an email to loaner@googlegroups.com.
+Please note
+  that this group is public (anyone can view/post).
 * Read more about releases in our [release notes](docs/release_notes.md).
 * Please file bugs using the GitHub issue tracker.